Table of Contents

 Legal analytics is becoming the new norm for law firms as the market is positioning itself on a more data-driven horizon.
-According to a 2022 annual survey, 68% of law firms are now realizing the untapped potential of automated legal analytics technology in driving more growth.
+According to Thomson Reuters, 68% of law firms are now realizing the untapped potential of automated legal analytics technology in driving more growth.

 Lawyers are no longer subscribing to the trite idea of damning automation as a direct threat to their livelihoods; now they aim to use it to leverage the entire legal industry as a whole.
 Nowadays, data-based decision-making is becoming more and more crucial as data and analytics have dominated and revolutionized the way firms operate.
 Whoever has more data, has the better edge.